Viladoman/SeeProfiler/README.md

 # See++ Compiler Profiler [![Export App](https://github.com/Viladoman/SeeProfiler/workflows/Export%20App/badge.svg)](https://github.com/Viladoman/SeeProfiler/actions)

 Visual C/C++ Profiler for Clang 9 or higher.
-Using the flag *-ftime-trace* (see [Clang 9 release notes](https://releases.llvm.org/9.0.0/tools/clang/docs/ReleaseNotes.html#id7)) clang will create a time report (*.json*) next to the generated *.obj* file.
-Within **See++ Compiler Profiler** you can aggregate mulitple reports in one single view giving valuable information at a project scale.
+Using the flag *-ftime-trace* (see [Clang 9 release notes](https://releases.llvm.org/9.0.0/tools/clang/docs/ReleaseNotes.html#id7)) Clang will create a time report (*.json*) next to the generated *.obj* file.
+Within **See++ Compiler Profiler** multiple reports can be aggregated in one single view, giving valuable information at a project scale.

-It will help you indentify and track inside your codebase the most expensive includes, templates, function instantiations...
+It will help identify and track how includes, templates, function instantiations, etc. perform inside the compiler, being able to pinpoint the most expensive ones (or anything of particular interest, really).

 ## Usage

-Drag or open the folder or files you want to inspect.
-All the files will be parsed ( this can take some time if the project is really big) and the overview window will show up with a full recap for all translation units found.
+Drag or open the folders and files to be inspected.
+All the files will be parsed (this can take some time if the project is really big) and the overview window will show up with a full recap for all translation units found.

 ![Overview screenshot](https://github.com/Viladoman/SeeProfiler/wiki/images/overviewScreenshot.png?raw=true)

 The graphs on top can be used to switch between the different categories in order to visualize more specific data.

-At any point you can double click one row to visualize the actual timeline for the given translation unit or the translation unit that had the worst offender ( if a source, class, function has been selected )
+Any row can be double-clicked to visualize the actual timeline for the given translation unit or for the translation unit that contains the worst offender (for source, class, function...).

 ![Timeline screenshot](https://github.com/Viladoman/SeeProfiler/wiki/images/timelineScreenshot.png?raw=true)

+(use *Ctrl+MouseWheel* for zoom in/out)

 ## How to build the project

-First of all you need [node.js](https://nodejs.org/) installed.
+First of all [node.js](https://nodejs.org/) needs to be installed.

-Open a terminal in your project folder, and make sure you are inside the SeeProfiler subfolder:
+Make sure the commands are run inside the SeeProfiler subfolder:

 ```
 cd SeeProfiler